State and Local Policy Database

 Solar-readiness policies

-Riverside adheres to the EV-ready requirements already included in the 2019 version of the California Building Standards Code.
+Riverside adheres to the EV-ready requirements already included in the 2022 California Building Standards Code.

-Riverside does not have any staff solely dedicated to energy code compliance.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The California Building Standards Code requires third-party verification of building commissioning and plan reviews.
 The city does not provide upfront support for energy code compliance.
 Building & Safety Division staff receive annual code training which includes energy code compliance to ensure plan review and inspections validate energy code compliance as required by the adopted standards.

 Commercial and multifamily benchmarking